-Since there’s a technological medium connecting you to your therapist, any disruptions with an internet connection, Smartphone, or computer have the potential to interrupt or derail your entire appointment.
+Since there’s a technological medium connecting you to your relationship therapist, any disruptions with an internet connection, Smartphone, or computer can potentially interrupt or derail your entire appointment.

-Most online therapists are very understanding of these issues and happy to reschedule if there’s a significant interruption because of the technology.
+Most online marriage counsellors understand these issues and are happy to reschedule if there’s a significant interruption because of the technology.

-Not knowing how to use face-to-face programs or apps such as Zoom or Skype can be a barrier to online counselling sessions as well.
+Not knowing how to use face-to-face programs or online platforms such as Zoom or Skype can also be a barrier to online counselling sessions and may affect the partners’ to communicate effectively.
 The good news is the software is now easier to use than ever.
-It’s just a couple of clicks and you’re immediately on the videoconference with your therapist.
+It’s just a few clicks, and you’re immediately on the video conference with your therapist discussing your relationship concerns.

 When is online therapy not suitable?